 - Our training program IS the most comprehensive in Colorado - truly preprofessional level training in nearly ALL genres

-- All of Sweatshop's incredible faculty have been, or are, professional dancers - who better to help your dancers achieve their dreams than those who are living their own?
+- All of Sweatshop's incredible faculty have been, or are, professional dancers

 - Bi-seasonal (Fall and Spring) ballet exams, including written evaluations, are offered to all dancers